 | Settlement / closing day | Day 30-60 |

-Wire fraud warning: Closing is a prime target for wire fraud.
-Criminals intercept email communication between buyers and title companies and send fake wiring instructions.
-Before wiring any funds, always verify wiring instructions by calling the title company at a number you independently looked up — never use a number from an email.
-Real estate wire fraud losses exceed $400 million per year in the US.
+Closing is a prime target for wire fraud.
+Criminals intercept email between buyers and title companies and send fake wiring instructions.
+Before wiring any funds, verify wiring instructions by calling the title company at a number you independently looked up, never one from an email.
+Real estate wire fraud losses top $400 million a year in the US.

-On closing day, you will sign a stack of documents — typically 100+ pages — including the promissory note, deed of trust, and final Closing Disclosure.
+On closing day, you'll sign a stack of documents, typically 100-plus pages, including the promissory note, deed of trust, and final Closing Disclosure.
 Bring a government-issued photo ID, your cashier's check or wire confirmation for the closing funds, and proof of homeowner's insurance.
 Once the deed is recorded with the county, the home is yours.

 Buying your first home rewards preparation.
-Buyers who sort out their credit, save deliberately, get pre-approved early, and understand the full cost of ownership consistently have smoother closings and fewer surprises.
-Use the free calculators linked throughout this guide to run your own numbers at each step — the Home Affordability Calculator, Mortgage Calculator, Down Payment Calculator, Closing Costs Calculator, and Debt-to-Income Calculator cover every major variable in the buying process.
+Buyers who sort out their credit, save deliberately, get pre-approved early, and understand the full cost of ownership tend to have smoother closings and fewer surprises.
+Use the free calculators linked throughout this guide to run your own numbers at each step: the Home Affordability Calculator, Mortgage Calculator, Down Payment Calculator, Closing Costs Calculator, and Debt-to-Income Calculator cover every major variable in the buying process.